Overcoming VACUUM WRAPAROUND

 Share this Post:

-In more technical parlance: Transaction ID Wraparound occurs when the semantics of Multi-Version Concurrency Control (MVCC) fail and when the number of unique transaction ids reaches its maximum which numbers about two billion.
+In more technical terms, transaction ID wraparound occurs when the semantics of Multi-Version Concurrency Control, or MVCC, fail and the number of unique transaction IDs reaches its maximum, which is about two billion.

-What leads up to this situation is when the VACUUM process managed by either the autovacuum workers or user-interaction (manual) does not keep up with the DML operations.
+This situation occurs when the VACUUM process, managed either by autovacuum workers or by user interaction through manual vacuuming, does not keep up with DML operations.

-4. Many session connections with locks extending across large swaths of the data cluster
+4. Many session connections with locks extending across large portions of the data cluster.

-Transaction WRAPAROUND can cause a spontaneous shutdown of the Postgres database server in order to protect the integrity of the data.
+Transaction ID wraparound can cause a spontaneous shutdown of the Postgres database server in order to protect the integrity of the data.

-PostgreSQL at any one time has a number of transactions that are tracked by a unique ID.
-Every so often that number reaches the upper limit that can be registered, for example, 200 million transactions which is the default and is then renumbered.
-But if the number of unique transaction IDs goes to its maximum transactions limit, known as TXID Wraparound, Postgres will force a shutdown in order to protect the data.
+PostgreSQL tracks transactions using unique IDs.
+Every so often, that number approaches the upper limit that can be registered.
+For example, 200 million transactions is the default threshold used by autovacuum_freeze_max_age.
+If the number of unique transaction IDs reaches the maximum transaction limit, known as TXID wraparound, Postgres will force a shutdown in order to protect the data.

-• 4 billion transactions, 2^32, is the integer upper limit for the datatype used in Postgres.
+• 4 billion transactions, or 232, is the integer upper limit for the data type used in Postgres.

-• 2 billion transactions, 2^31, is the upper limit that PostgreSQL permits before forcing a shutdown.
+• 2 billion transactions, or 231, is the upper limit that PostgreSQL permits before forcing a shutdown.

-• 1 million transactions before the upper limit is reached, PostgreSQL goes to READ-ONLY mode.
+• 1 million transactions before the upper limit is reached, PostgreSQL goes into read-only mode.

 Warning Signs

-In the case of the autovacuum daemon falling behind across the entire data cluster, review your monitoring solution in order to identify the trend of these metrics:
+If the autovacuum daemon is falling behind across the entire data cluster, review your monitoring solution to identify trends in these metrics:

 Mitigation steps include:

-• Reviewing the internal Postgres monitoring metrics and confirming tables are being vacuumed.
+• Review internal Postgres monitoring metrics and confirm tables are being vacuumed.

-• Reviewing the Postgres logs, look for an overabundance of canceled autovacuum worker processes.
+• Review the Postgres logs and look for an overabundance of canceled autovacuum worker processes.

-• Reviewing the view “pg_stat_activity” and looking for a query string – PREVENTING TRANSACTION ID WRAPAROUND -.
-Actually, this is a normal message.
-But one should not see autovacuum running solely for the purposes of mitigating WRAPAROUND.
+• Review the view pg_stat_activity and look for a query string containing PREVENTING TRANSACTION ID WRAPAROUND.
+This is actually a normal message, but you should not see autovacuum running solely for the purpose of mitigating wraparound.

-Here are example error messages that you can find in the Postgres logs when threatened by a shutdown due to WRAPAROUND:
+Here is an example error message that you can find in the Postgres logs when threatened by shutdown due to wraparound:

-Here’s a set of queries that will help you determine if WRAPAROUND is a risk:
+Here is a set of queries that will help you determine if wraparound is a risk:

 Preventing Transaction ID Wraparound

 First and foremost, make certain all tables are regularly vacuumed.
-A correctly configured autovacuum process takes care of this without it ever becoming an issue.
+A correctly configured autovacuum process takes care of this before it becomes an issue.
 Otherwise, you will need to consider a manual VACUUM strategy.

-The following are merely suggestions since each situation is highly subjective.
+The following are suggestions, since each situation is highly subjective.

 If you have the time, run the following invocation of vacuumdb.
-The value for option ‘-j’ can vary from a couple to a value equal to the number of CPUs on the host.
-The option ‘-a’ will process each database in alphabetical order.
+The value for option -j can vary from a couple of workers to a value equal to the number of CPUs on the host.
+The option -a processes each database in alphabetical order.

-Consider a bash script targeting individual databases if you see one is more urgent than another:
+Consider a bash script targeting individual databases if one database is more urgent than another:

 Immediate Action: Approaching Wraparound at < 10 Million Transactions